R-Cardenas/pipelines_clean/DNAseq/Exome/cgpmap/README.md

 This script assumes the platform unit is Illumina, and will add the sample name obtained from the fastq filename (E.g. S0102-P-TUMOR-L01-R1.fastq.gz sample name is S0102-P).

+If the txt file is still empty due to a malformed header, python will insert generic inputs into the YAML.
+As this may affect the QC of BAMs, a warning is produced by the python script and is moved to the logs folder.

 ```bash
 python $baseDir/nextflow_pipelines/bin/python/fastq2config_cgpmap.py \
 --fq1 ${read1.simpleName}.txt --fq2 ${read2.simpleName}.txt \